Pay during furlough

 - employer contributions to the employee's pension

-But employers need to keep paying furloughed staff 80% of their usual wages up to £2,500 per month – or more if that’s been agreed with the employee or worker.
+Employers will continue to pay furloughed staff 80% of their usual wages up to £2,500 per month – or more if that’s been agreed with the employee or worker.

 Topping up wages to 100%